 Caruso School of Law COVID-19 Updates

-The Caruso School of Law is implementing plans to address COVID-19 for the fall 2020
+The Caruso School of Law is implementing plans to address COVID-19 for the spring

 will be shared by the school as it becomes available.

-What classes will be offered in Fall 2020?
+What classes will be offered in spring 2021?

 Will all classes be offered online?

 Spring 2021 courses will be offered online for the entire semester, with the exception of a small number of upper division courses which are tentatively planned to be offered on campus later in the semester and are identified on the spring course schedule with a classroom number (these classes may have to move online).

 Will I have access to campus?

 While most of our semester-long courses will be online, if public health authorities permit us to open campus, even on a limited basis, our plans for the spring semester are as follows.
 Our top priority is to make study spaces on campus available to students, pending it is safe and guidance from the county and officials permit us to do so.
 When campus opens, we hope to use our outdoor spaces for small discussion groups, student organization meetings, on-campus professor office hours, and other small gatherings or events.
 Online options will be available for all academic on-campus meetings.
 All operations will be conducted in strict accordance with state, county, and University safety protocols.

 How do I access links to my online classes?

 - Courses (powered by Sakai) will be how you access Zoom links, so please become familiar with this platform.
 You access this service using the same credentials you use for your WaveNet and Email access.